humilis/humilis-push-processor/README.rst

 ::

-    make testi
+    make testi STAGE=[STAGE] DESTROY=[yes|no]

-Note that the command above will deploy the processor to a deployment stage called `TEST`.
-All deployed resources will be deleted after tests have completed but if you want to make sure that you are not leaving any (cost-incurring) infrastructure behind you may want to also run:
+Note that the command above will deploy the processor to the specified deployment stage.
+If a deployment stage is not specified then `TEST` will be used.
+If ``DESTROY`` is set to ``yes`` all deployed resources will be deleted after tests have completed (this is also the default behaviour if the ``DESTROY`` parameter is not provided).
+You can manually destroy the test infrastructure with:

 .. code:: bash

-    make delete STAGE=TEST
+    make delete STAGE=[STAGE]

 Deployment secrets